Thread Scheduler in Java

 The process of allocating time to threads is known as time slicing in Java.
 Time-slicing is based on non-priority scheduling.
 Under this scheduling, every running thread is executed for a fixed time period.

-A currently running thread goes to the Runnable state when its time slice is elapsed and another thread gets time slots by CPU for execution.
+A currently running thread goes to the runnable state when its time slice is elapsed and another thread gets time slots by CPU for execution.

 With time-slicing, threads having lower priorities or higher priorities gets the same time slots for execution.